Written by Sarah Edge

 An essential part of any therapeutic relationship is for the patient to feel accepted, safe, and (very importantly) not judged.

-1. The second condition is for the therapist to be genuine and authentic in their relationship with their client for the development of a therapeutic alliance.
+- The second condition is that the therapist be genuine and authentic in their relationship with their client to develop a therapeutic alliance.

 This can be interpreted differently by different people, and there is a fine line between being real and sharing too much of your own experience.
 This is an area that I have spent a lot of time exploring and reflecting on.